 Medical treatment decision-making by a substitute decision-maker

 What medical treatment decisions can a substitute decision-maker make?

 It is possible for an Enduring Guardian or a guardian to make most medical treatment decisions for a person at the end of life, including giving consent to treatment, or refusing or withdrawing consent to treatment.
-However, they will only be able to make such decisions if they are granted the power to do so (in the case of a guardian - by the Board; and for an Enduring Guardian - in the Enduring Guardian document).
-If there are no limitations, the Enduring Guardian or guardian will be able to do anything a parent could do if the patient was his or her child, including consenting to life-sustaining treatment, or refusing or withdrawing consent to life-sustaining treatment.
+However, they will only be able to make such decisions if they are granted the power to do so (in the case of a guardian - by the Guardianship and Administration Board (the Board); and for an Enduring Guardian - in the Enduring Guardian document).

 How do substitute decision-makers make decisions?